 Over 5,000 years of empirical research has refined Ayurvedic massage into a sublime art, and yet it is still unheard of by many.
 However, combining skilled knowledge of the body with knowledge of oils, music, and bodywork techniques has resulted in a profound art for balancing the body and mind through the medium of oil massage.

 Ayurveda teaches us that we have a constitution, our own mix of the doshas, which is our individual psycho-biological makeup.
-By incorporating Ayurveda into our day to day routines and lifestyle, that something missing (even with the regular exercise, healthy diet and yoga) … your optimum health, can be achieved.
+By incorporating Ayurveda into our day-to-day routines and lifestyle, that something missing (even with the regular exercise, a healthy diet, and yoga) … your optimum health, can be achieved.